 When we bring on new employees the ADF Culture Code will be something that will help us communicate our culture to them before they join.
 The ADF Culture Code will help us attract solid candidates that will be a great fit, and it will also help keep all of the amazing aspects of our culture no matter how much we grow.

 I’m excited to share our #CultureCode with you.

+Want to join ADF and help make a positive impact on the world?
+Visit our careers page or contact us.
 If you think you belong here at ADF, please reach out to us.
 We’re excited to meet you!